-Understanding the pathogenesis and functional features of tumor formation is essential for developing treatment strategies.
-We performed the first study describing the structural morphology of the cells residing in adrenals from patients with CAH in comparison with ARTs, and we also performed gene-expression studies.
-We found that CAH–affected adrenal glands and ARTs have similar expression profiles and morphology, demonstrating mostly zona-reticularis characteristics and lymphocytic infiltration, suggesting a common origin that is similarly affected by the abnormal hormonal milieu.
+Understanding the pathogenesis and functional features of tumor formation is essential in developing treatment strategies.
+We performed the first study describing the structural morphology of the cells residing in adrenals from patients with CAH in comparison with ARTs, and we also performed gene expression studies.
+We found that CAH–affected adrenal glands and ARTs have similar expression profiles and morphology, demonstrating mostly zona reticularis characteristics and lymphocytic infiltration, suggesting a common origin that is similarly affected by the abnormal hormonal milieu.
 The study provided a comprehensive characterization of CAH–affected adrenals and ARTs in relation to control tissues, thus providing insight into disease-specific tissue transformation.
 In addition, immune system modulators may play a role in tumor formation in CAH.

 New and improved biomarkers of CAH